 What is Income and Expenditure Account?

-The income and expenditure account is outlined by the non-trading entities to determine surplus or deficit of income over expenditures for a particular time frame.
-The accumulated or accrual concept of accounting is rigidly pursued while outlining income and expenditure a/c of non-trading concerns.
-It is outlined as a portion of final accounts of non-trading entities and is equal to the profit and loss account outlined by for-profit business entities.
+The income and expenditure account is prepared by the non-trading entities to determine surplus or deficit of income over expenditures for a particular time frame.
+The accumulated or accrual concept of accounting is rigidly pursued while preparing income and expenditure a/c of non-trading concerns.
+It is prepared as a portion of final accounts of non-trading entities and is equal to the profit and loss account outlined by for-profit business entities.

 Features of Income and Expenditure Account